 - Always eat breakfast.
 Eating a healthy breakfast at a reasonable hour is great for your metabolism and keeps your hunger in check throughout the day.

 - Keep healthy snacks available at work.
 Hunger pains at work make it easy to grab a bag of greasy chips from the vending machine.
 Always stay prepared for hunger at work by keeping nuts, rice cakes, veggie chips or other healthy snacks at your desk.
+Check out this awesome article by Nutrition Advance for 99 healthy snack ideas!

 Know your facts.
 Understand what you’re really eating.
 Eating well means knowing how many nutrients you are getting from your meals.